-‘Rick And Morty’ Season 3 Episode 1 Not ‘Real’?
-Fans Suspect April Fool’s Joke
+‘Rick And Morty’ Season 3, Episode 1, Not ‘Real’?
+Fans Suspect April Fools’ Joke

 [T]he ending was way too fishy [for] me for it to be a legitimate first episode of [S]eason 3.”

-Aside from the possibility that the Season 3 premiere was just an April Fool’s joke, some theorize that it could be a way of appeasing impatient fans until the actual season opener is released later this year.
+Aside from the possibility that the Season 3 premiere was just an April Fools’ joke, some theorize that it could be a way of appeasing impatient fans until the actual season opener is released later this year.

 “[It] is a way of tiding us over until the Summer by giving us a huge episode they can circumvent with some fancy wordplay and Pickle-Rick Tickling.”